lending-llama/lending-llama-2022-10/extras/transcript.md

 When is then?
 In this particular example: when incidental details of external APIs or details of updating feature state creep into `allocation`.

-I understand that this approach is more complex than a hard rule and requires one to take more care when developing.
-But in my view this at least allows for a clean architecture without quickly becoming impractical. – This also ties in nicely with something that I have learned from Kent Beck: cohesion and coupling are hard to analyze statically, but are better understood dynamically, i.e. by observing how a system evolves, which change it must support.
+I understand that this ‘it depends’ approach is more complex than a hard rule and requires one to take more care when developing.
+But in my view this at least allows for a clean architecture without quickly becoming impractical. – This also ties in nicely with something that I have learned from Kent Beck: cohesion and coupling are hard to analyze statically, but are better understood dynamically, i.e. by observing how a system evolves and which changes it must support.
 (Unfortunately I do not have a citation for this.)
 Put differently: what looks like a fabulously bad choice may not matter in the longer term, if you never have to touch this piece of code.
 Put effort into more elaborate architecture where it actually matters: where you stumble upon deficiencies of previous architectural choices.